NelsonPython/Driving_Experiment/PublicRadio/AstroPiQuakeTable.md

 Database changed
 ```

-Create the enviro table.
+Create the AstroPiQuake table.
 Make sure the columns are arranged in the exact same order of the csv file containing data to be loaded.
 Do not add a primary key

 ```